bconstanzo/phantom/README.md

 Linux and macOS should be easier.
 If you have problems, point us at it so that we can work out detailed instructions.

+Open a console and go to the directory where you've cloned phantom.
+Run `python setup.py install`.

 ## Notes
 * When usign our compiled dlib wheel, you may get a puzzling ImportError when